oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/2-load-data-into-adb/load-data-into-adb.md

-# Loading your data into an Autonomous Database
+# Learn how to Load Data into a Database

 ## Introduction